-PARIS BRUT: National Dance Center - Brutalist Paris Paper Blocks
+PARIS BRUT: Centre National de la Danse - Brutalist Paris Paper Blocks

 A collection of illustrated paper models, depicting architecture